ece257b/WiROS_Classification/README.md

 # Data Collection and Classification of Wireless Sensing for Robotics Applications

 ## Overview
 This repository contains MATLAB scripts for implementing three different methods for classifying wireless sensing data: SVM (Support Vector Machine), Simple Threshold, and CNN (Convolutional Neural Network).
 These scripts are part of a project aimed at analyzing Angle of Arrival (AoA) and Time of Flight (ToF) profiles obtained from wireless communication devices.
+For more information about wireless sensing for robotics applications please check out [WiROS](https://github.com/ucsdwcsng/WiROS)

 ## MATLAB Scripts
 - `SVMtest.m`: MATLAB script implementing the SVM classification method.
 Runtime: 20 secs